BJPickles/BJ-OB13-Cogs/README.md

 [![Discord.py](https://img.shields.io/badge/Discord.py-rewrite-blue.svg)](https://github.com/Rapptz/discord.py/tree/rewrite)
 [![Python 3.8](https://img.shields.io/pypi/pyversions/Red-Discordbot)](https://www.python.org/downloads/)

-CREDIT: Obi-Wan3's Assorted Utility Cogs for Red v3 BJPickles has created this fork for some minor custom work to suit his bots.
+CREDIT: Obi-Wan3's Assorted Utility Cogs for Red v3.
+BJPickles has created this fork for some minor custom work to suit his bots.
+Please consider this repo out of date.

 Please see below for a list of my cogs and their statuses.
 A big thank you to the [Red community](https://discord.gg/red) for all the help with coding, and to my GitHub Sponsors for their support!